Volunteering in Borrowdale

 Every gate, every stile, every hinge, every signpost.
 Someone’s got to have the tough job of walking around the beautiful Lake District countryside making sure everything’s working OK, doing a bit of DIY fettling if it isn’t, and keeping records of what’s been checked and when it was last repaired.

-Drop by for an informal chat
+Drop by for an informal chat:

-Staff will be on hand for informal chats about the opportunities available and what’s involved in volunteering.
+Drop in to find out more; staff will be on hand for informal chats about the opportunities available and what’s involved in volunteering.